Ocean Wave Power

 Ocean Wave Power – Energy from the Crest of a Wave

-Ocean wave power is a technology which harvests electric power from the dynamics of wave movements.
+Ocean wave power is a long established technology which harvests electrical energy from the dynamics of wave movements.
 Ocean waves are generated by the combination of forces due to the gravity, sea surface tension and the action of the wind passing over a large stretch of water are the main factors in determining the origin of sea waves.
 Once generated, oceanic waves can travel virtually lossless over long distances and anyone who goes surfing or has been hit by a large ocean wave knows how powerful they can be.
 Oceanic wave power captures the kinetic energy of the movement of the waves and converts it into electrical power.

 Ocean waves transport energy and in many respects, the technology used in ocean wave power is the same as it is with tidal energy and hydro-electric power except this time its the sea’s wave motion which is converted into mechanical energy by using a wave power mechanism.
 The waves kinetic energy turns a turbine attached to a generator, which produces electricity and the best part of ocean wave power is that it is clean, renewable, almost continuous, and does not pollute the atmosphere contributing to acid rain and global warming.